under0tech/autopilot_bee_sim/README_DEV.md

 target_lost_limit = 3
 ```

-The `Autopilot settings`, as listed below, is utilized for Autopilot operations and encompasses settings for video camera, mavlink connection and so on.
+The `Autopilot settings`, as listed above, is utilized for Autopilot operations and encompasses settings for video camera, mavlink connection and so on.

 - **`mavlink_url`**: Specifies the URL for connecting to the MAVLink interface, typically in the format `'tcp:localhost:5762'`.
 - **`logger_name`**: Defines the name of the logger associated with the Autopilot, such as `'BEE-UA913'`.